 Surprisingly, no navy has constructed a DE ship that can switch to quiet electric propulsion when hunting submarines.
-This does not require the development of new technology, DE engines already exist on submarines and the US Navy's ocean surveillance ships.
+This does not require new technology since DE engines already exist on submarines and the US Navy's ocean surveillance ships.
 A small ship is best for submarine hunting as they are quieter, harder to see on the surface, more maneuverable, and a smaller target for submarines.
-While cruising slowly on electric power, a DE ship will produce no heat for detection at night or in poor daytime weather, which submarines may detect with infrared periscopes.
-A DE corvette is an ideal size for a sub hunter, with a displacement of less than 1000 tons and a submarine hunting helicopter on board.
+While cruising slowly on electric power a DE ship would produce no heat for detection at night or in poor daytime weather, which submarines may detect with infrared periscopes.
+A DE corvette is an ideal size for a sub hunter with a displacement of less than 1000 tons and a submarine hunting helicopter on board.

-A DE corvette will literally go fishing, silently cruising slowly on electric power or sitting still in an area DE submarines are thought to operate, just waiting for a DE sub to run its diesel engines.
-DE corvettes may operate in groups where several fish for DE subs while another operates as bait at 20 knots on loud diesel power in hopes of enticing a DE sub to the surface.
+A DE corvette could literally go fishing, silently cruising slowly on electric power or sitting still in an area DE submarines are thought to operate, just waiting for a DE sub to run its diesel engines to recharge.
+DE corvettes may operate in groups where several fish for DE subs while another operates as bait by cruising around at 20 knots on loud diesel power in hopes of enticing a DE sub to the surface.
 Old stripped down destroyers may be employed as bait ships in this game.
 DE corvettes may also form a screen whenever surface ships enter or depart port to protect them from attack.

-DE corvettes will also prove very effective in port defense, prowling silently on electric power while searching for small boats or anything along the shoreline indicating naval commando activity.
+DE corvettes would also prove very effective in port defense, prowling silently on electric power while searching for small boats or anything along the shoreline indicating naval commando activity.
 Silent DE corvettes are perfect for amphibious and special operations.
-At nightfall or in fog, they can switch to electric to go silent and cold and come slowly over the horizon to the shore to pick-up or drop off reconnaissance or commando teams, then depart back over the horizon to safety.
+At nightfall or in fog they can switch to electric to go silent and cold and come slowly over the horizon to shore to pick-up or drop off reconnaissance or commando teams, then depart back over the horizon to safety.

 However, the Visby is not diesel-electric, it is diesel-gas turbine.
-This is common among corvettes since diesels provide great fuel efficiency, while gas turbines kick in for bursts of speed.
-This allows the Visby to reach 35 knots, and is a great design at only 600 tons, but for a DE Visby corvette, a top speed of 25 knots is fine.
+This is common among corvettes since diesels provide great fuel efficiency while gas turbines kick in for bursts of speed.
+This allows the Visby to reach 35 knots and is a great design at only 600 tons, but for a DE corvette a top speed of 25 knots is fine.
 A speed of 35 knots is not needed, not for mine hunting, not for patrolling since it burns too much fuel, and not for anti-submarine warfare.
-Ten knots will make little difference trying to avoid anti-ship missiles or aircraft.
+Ten knots makes little difference trying to avoid anti-ship missiles or aircraft.
 It would only make a difference while pursuing small boats, but then it has a helicopter.
-Finally, corvettes will operate in unfamiliar shallow waters with reefs, sandbars, and underwater rocks, so going fast is unwise.
+Finally, corvettes operate in unfamiliar shallow waters with reefs, sandbars, and underwater rocks, so going fast is unwise.

-While running on electric, a plastic-hulled Visby will be safe from mines, since they are activated by magnetic signature or engine noise.
+While running on electric, a plastic-hulled DE corvette would be safe from mines since they are activated by magnetic signature or engine noise.
 Homing torpedoes are acoustic, seeking a ship's engine noise or the water disruption caused by a high-speed ship.
 Most types of anti-ship missiles, like Harpoon and Penguin, rely on infrared sensors.
-The only signature a Visby type DE corvette will have is a radar reflection, and that is reduced by more than half by enclosing exterior systems and using angled flat panels.
-It can be struck by wire-guided torpedoes, but a submarine must stay at periscope depth to guide those visually, and if a DE corvette turns away from the torpedo while opening fire, it will be a difficult to hit.
-DE corvettes and all surface combatants should have rifle-size lasers mounted so that lookouts can instantly blind periscopes, aircraft, or whatever threat appears.
+The only signature a Visby type DE corvette would have is a radar reflection, and that is reduced by more than half by enclosing exterior systems and using angled flat panels.
+It could be hit by wire-guided torpedoes but a submarine must stay at periscope depth to guide those visually, and if a DE corvette turns away from the torpedo while opening fire it would be a difficult to hit.
+DE corvettes and all surface combatants should have laser "dazzlers" mounted so that lookouts can instantly blind periscopes, aircraft, or whatever threat appears.
 A visible laser is best so the threat can be instantly seen and targeted by gun crews and aircraft, rather than the traditional method of finger pointing.

-If a navy plans to conduct expeditionary or amphibious operations, it will need to deploy DE corvettes and sustain them in remote locations.
+If a navy plans to conduct expeditionary or amphibious operations, it needs to deploy DE corvettes and sustain them in remote locations.
 Small ships are difficult to maintain forward-deployed since they lack much of the organic maintenance support and crew comforts of larger ships.
-Therefore, corvette squadrons need tenders, like the recently retired Yellowstone Class AD-41 destroyer tender. (below) A deployed squadron needs two tenders to keep one on station while the other journeys to a distant port for replenishment.
-The squadron headquarters will remain embarked on the deployed tender, which will remain at sea with larger warships in high-threat environments, or in low-threat areas it may drop anchor in a small cove at an offshore island, although it may move every few days depending on the enemy threat.
+Therefore, corvette squadrons need tenders, like the retired Yellowstone Class AD-41 destroyer tender. (below) A deployed squadron needs two tenders to keep one on station while the other journeys to a distant port for replenishment.
+The squadron headquarters would remain embarked on the deployed tender at sea with larger warships in high-threat environments, or in low-threat areas it may drop anchor in a small cove at an offshore island, although it may move every few days depending on the enemy threat.

-After a couple weeks on patrol, each corvette will tie up to its tender for a few days of rest, replenishment, and repairs.
-These tenders can also support smaller patrol boats in their area, like the US Navy PC-1s.
-In more lethal environments, the tender will have to remain far offshore with destroyers as corvettes pull alongside for just a few hours for replenishment and other urgent business.
-During long deployments, the fleet commander will discover these tenders can help support his cruisers and destroyers too, making them even more valuable.
+After a couple weeks on patrol, each corvette would tie up to its tender for a few days of rest, replenishment, and repairs.
+These tenders can also support smaller patrol boats in their area, like US Navy PC-1s.
+In more lethal environments, the tender would have to remain far offshore with destroyers as corvettes pull alongside for just a few hours for replenishment and other urgent business.
+During long deployments, the fleet commander would discover these tenders can help support his cruisers and destroyers too, making them even more valuable.

-Tenders will have specialized repairmen for the corvettes and a large spare parts block.
-It will also host the squadron headquarters for the helicopters they embark, which will include a helicopter maintenance support section and large parts block.
-The corvette squadron headquarters will oversee the personnel manning on each corvette, moving sailors who have conflicts to other boats, and providing replacements for sailors who are missing due to illness, injury, or leave.
-The squadron will also maintain an emergency reaction team that can board a helicopter within minutes and fly off to assist a corvette that has suffered damage or causalities.
+Tenders would have specialized repairmen for the corvettes and a large spare parts block.
+It would also host the squadron headquarters for the helicopters they embark, which would include a helicopter maintenance support section and large parts block.
+The corvette squadron headquarters would oversee the personnel manning on each corvette, moving sailors who have conflicts to other boats and providing replacements for sailors who are missing due to illness, injury, or leave.
+The squadron would also maintain an emergency reaction team that can board a helicopter within minutes and fly off to assist a corvette that has suffered damage or causalities.

-Tenders will have a medical doctor, an operating room, a dentist, and the squadron personnel section to deal with payroll, legal, and career issues.
-It will have a ship's store, a post office, a video game room, a gym, a running track topside, a barbershop, an ATM, a library, and Internet access when possible.
+Tenders would have a medical doctor, an operating room, a dentist, and the squadron personnel section to deal with payroll, legal, and career issues.
+It would have a ship's store, a post office, a video game room, a gym, a running track topside, a barbershop, an ATM, a library, and Internet access when possible.
 These may seem like luxuries, yet they are common on larger US Navy warships.
-Tenders will have a cafeteria with fresh food, in contrast to the microwave meals served aboard corvettes.
-Visiting tenders will be like a port call for corvette crews, so they should have bars with a four alcohol drink a day maximum.
-Without such support, deployed corvettes cannot function after a few weeks, so Admirals will demand that they be replaced with large destroyers that have this support aboard ship.
+Tenders would have a cafeteria with fresh food, in contrast to the microwave meals served aboard corvettes.
+Visiting tenders would be like a port call for corvette crews, so they should have bars with a four alcohol drink a day maximum.
+Without such support, deployed corvettes cannot function after a few weeks, so Admirals would demand that they be replaced with large destroyers that have this support aboard ship.

 Problems with the LCS

-The US Navy is selecting a new type of coastal warship, called the Littoral Combat Ship.
-(LCS) Details can be found here: LCS.
-The LCS is expected to accomplish these missions:
+The US Navy is building a new type of coastal warship, called the Littoral Combat Ship.
+(LCS) It is expected to accomplish these missions in changeable mission modules: